-Four 5-day Tai Chi – Qigong Intensive workshop With Qigong Master Terry Dunn
+Three 5-day Tai Chi – Qigong Intensive workshop With Qigong Master Terry Dunn

-Expert Tai Chi instructor and Qigong Master Instructor Terry Dunn will be giving a total of four five-day intensive workshops in October 2019 at Eastover Estate: two 5-day workshops will be conducted to prepare students for his teacher Grandmaster William C.C.
+Expert Tai Chi instructor and Qigong Master Instructor Terry Dunn will be giving a total of three five-day intensive workshops in October 2019 at Eastover Estate: two 5-day workshops will be conducted to prepare students for his teacher Grandmaster William C.C.
 Chen’s week-long Tai Chi intensive October 11th – 15th; the third and fourth five-day workshops will provide follow-up training and refinement to further establish the training given by Grandmaster Chen.
-Thus Tai Chi enthusiasts—beginners and advanced players alike– will have the option to take five, ten, fifteen, twenty or twenty-five days instruction from Grandmaster Chen or Terry Dunn or both.
+Thus Tai Chi enthusiasts—beginners and advanced players alike– will have the option to take five, ten, fifteen, or twenty days instruction from Grandmaster Chen or Terry Dunn or both.

 Besides learning the 60-posture form of Grandmaster William Chen, students who are ready will also learn the applications of the Form for self-defense, receive an introduction to Push-hands, which is the laboratory for learning the martial applications of Tai Chi, and also learn the Yang style straight sword form.
 The five hours of intensive Form training each day will be balanced by and Dunn’s extraordinary lessons in evening sessions in Tao Tan Pai Nei Kung and Flying Phoenix Celestial Healing Qigong, two very different Taoist monastic systems of Qigong that he has mastered, but both of which are shaped to not just complement Tai Chi practice, but to accelerate development in Tai Chi Chuan.

 Workshop No.1: Tai Chi For Health (5 days)

 October 4 to 8 (starts Friday night; ends Tuesday 6pm)